Safe, Occlusion-Aware Manipulation for Online Object Reconstruction in Confined Spaces: Problem Formulation

 \section{Problem Formulation}

-This section defines several notions to formulate the task.
-A workspace $W$ is defined as the space inside the shelf where objects can occupy.
-It is composed of free space, collision space, and occlusion space.
-An object model is defined as the set of points occupied by the object.
-The ground-truth object model is denoted as $X_i(s_i)$, which indicates the set of points occupied by object $i$ at pose $s_i$.
-As only an estimate of the object model is available during execution, two approximations are used: a conservative volume $X^{con}_i(s_i)$ which contains the space occluded or occupied by object $i$; an optimistic volume $X^{opt}_i(s_i)$ which contains the revealed faces of object $i$.
-At any time, they satisfy $X^{opt}_i(s_i)\subseteq X_i(s_i)\subseteq X^{con}_i(s_i)$. $s^0(i)$ denotes the initial pose of object $i$.
-A robot is represented by its geometry $R(q)$, the set of points occupied by the robot at joint state $q$.
-A suction cup is used with two actions: attach and detach in this work.
-After attaching, the object is assumed to have a fixed transformation relative to the attached link until detached.
+A workspace $W$ is defined as the volume inside a shelf with a supporting surface where objects can be placed stably.
+At any moment, it is composed of free, collision, and occlusion space, given the robot's knowledge.
+An object model is defined as the set of points occupied by the corresponding object given an object pose.
+The ground-truth object model is denoted as $X_i(s_i)$, which indicates the set of points occupied by object $o_i$ at pose $s_i$.
+As only an estimate of the object model is available during execution, two approximations are used: \begin{myitem} \item a conservative volume $X^{con}_i(s_i)$ that contains the space occluded or occupied by object $i$; \item an optimistic volume $X^{opt}_i(s_i)$ that contains the revealed surfaces of object $i$. \end{myitem}

-\textbf{Occlusion} A pinhole camera is fixed relative to the robot base, with position denoted as $c$.
-At each time, the space occluded by object $i$ can be represented as

-The total occlusion space at each time is $O=\bigcup_i O_i(s_i)$.
-The perception is done at a discrete-time after each manipulation action for simplicity.
-The occlusion space by object $i$ at time $t$ can be represented as
+At any time, these subsets satisfy that $X^{opt}_i(s_i)\subseteq X_i(s_i)\subseteq X^{con}_i(s_i)$.
+The conservative volume is used during motion planning for collision checking to ensure safety (discussed later in this paper); the optimistic volume is used to compute a picking pose for a suction gripper. $s^0(i)$ denotes the initial pose of object $o_i$.
+A robot is represented by its geometry $R(q)$, which is the set of points occupied by the robot at the robot state $q$ (e.g., the set of the robot's joints' angles).
+A suction cup is attached to the robot arm and can perform two actions: attach and detach.
+After attaching, the object is assumed to have a fixed transformation relative to the gripper until detached.
+The prehensile action of picking and placing is parameterized as $(o_i,s_i,\tau_i)$, which encodes moving object $i$ to pose $s_i$ via the robot trajectory $\tau_i$.